---

 - Avoid consuming raw or undercooked eggs and dairy products.

-- Public Health Concern: Salmonella outbreaks occur periodically and can affect many people, often linked to specific food products.
+**Outbreaks** Salmonella outbreaks occur periodically and can affect many people; they are often linked to specific food products.
 Regulatory agencies frequently monitor and investigate potential sources of outbreaks to ensure food safety.
-Food companies are sometimes held liable for outbreaks, with legal advocates like Bill Marler highlighting the importance of food safety and consumer rights.
+Food companies are sometimes held liable for outbreaks.
+Legal advocates like Bill Marler highlight the importance of food safety and consumer rights.

 **Types of Salmonella Infections**